decred/dcrdocs/docs/wallets/cli/dcrd-and-dcrwallet-cli-arguments.md

     `-c` or `--rpcconnect=`                            | Hostname/IP and port of dcrd RPC server to connect to `--cafile=`                                | File containing root certificates to authenticate a TLS connections with dcrd
             `--clientcafile=`                          | Certficate Authority to verify TLS client certificates (default: `~/.dcrwallet/clients.pem`)
-            `--issueclientcert`                        | Notify a client cert and key over the TX pipe for RPC authentication `--noclienttls`                            | Disable TLS for the RPC client -- **NOTE:** This is only allowed if the RPC client is connecting to localhost
+            `--noclienttls`                            | Disable TLS for the RPC client -- **NOTE:** This is only allowed if the RPC client is connecting to localhost
             `--dcrdusername=`                          | Username for dcrd authentication
             `--dcrdpassword=`                          | Password for dcrd authentication